Image default

 Image result for What It’s Like To Be A Blind Software Engineer At Amazon

 When I got here back as a full-time employee, I came to work at the exchange-in team.
 That’s a team that works on when you have an old product, you change it in, and Amazon gives you a gift card.
-In July 2016, I came to my cutting-edge crew, where we build equipment that permits different teams to ensure that the retail site capabilities are available.
+In July 2016, I came to my cutting-edge crew, where we built equipment that permits different teams to ensure that the retail site capabilities are available.

 EDUCATION AND EXPOSURE